ikenfin/vite-plugin-sentry/README.md

 #### Cannot install on Windows

-This plugin relies on sentry-cli tool, which requires VCRedist to be installed.
+This plugin relies on @sentry/cli tool, which requires VCRedist to be installed.
 Please check #8 for details.